Our Commitment to Community Medicine

 Latterman Community Advisory Council & Community Health Committee

 There are also two rotations that intersect with the work we do with the community.
-The two rotations are Community Medicine and Population Health and are both first year rotations.
+The two rotations are Community Medicine and Population Health and are both first-year rotations.
 Community medicine gives the resident exposure to the health needs of the community and opportunities to explore how the environment and community resources impact the individual and population health of the community.
-Population health will provide the opportunity for the resident to immerse themselves in studying and addressing of health outcomes the patterns of health determinants, and the policies and interventions and other socioecological factors linking determinants and outcomes.
+Population health will provide the opportunity for the resident to immerse themselves in studying and addressing health outcomes the patterns of health determinants, the policies and interventions, and other socioecological factors linking determinants and outcomes.

 Community Geriatrics - Nursing Homes, Home Bound and Transitions of Care

 As part of the curriculum requirement, residents do home visits and take care of patients in Personal Care Homes and the local Nursing Home, Riverside Care Center.
-Residents provide home visits to some our home bound Latterman Family Health Center patients ensuring that their chronic and acute medical conditions can be managed while remaining at home with family.
-In addition, it is a priority to the program to strive for a seamless transition from inpatient hospitalization to discharge to ensure safe return to the home as well as to avoid unintended hospital readmission.
+Residents provide home visits to some of our home-bound Latterman Family Health Center patients ensuring that their chronic and acute medical conditions can be managed while remaining at home with family.
+In addition, it is a priority of the program to strive for a seamless transition from inpatient hospitalization to discharge to ensure a safe return to home as well as to avoid unintended hospital readmission.
 A team-based approach, including participation from resident physicians, is used that allows for close follow-up of our discharged patients.